infologistix/docker-selenium-python/README.md

 When using Machine learning tools use one of our other selenium based Containers by changing the tag:

-- buster
+- bullseye, latest, 3.10, 3.10-bullseye
-- alpine, latest
+- alpine, 3.10-alpine

-For Machine Learning applications we recommend the *buster* tag to install every library there is.
+For Machine Learning applications we recommend the *bullseye* tag to install every library there is.
 Make sure to install only necessary things.

 This image was developed for [infologistix GmbH](https://infologistix.de)